nhoyt/nav-menu-example/README.md

 ## To Do

-* (x) When focus leaves a submenu, close that submenu
+* (x) When focus leaves a submenu, close that submenu (auto-close is needed when submenus have sub-submenus to avoid obscuring focused element).
-* (x) When focus leaves the menu system, closeAllSubmenus
+* (x) When focus leaves the menu system, closeAllSubmenus.
+This includes handling the following cases: (1) user tabs or shift-tabs out of the menu system, and (2) user clicks on the page outside of the menu system.
-* (x) When user clicks on page outside of the menu system, closeAllSubmenus (same condition?)
+* (x) Arrow keys: down/up moves within submenu (but no auto-cycle); right/left moves to next or previous item in the parent menu.
-* ( ) Arrow keys: down/up moves within submenu; right/left moves to next or previous parent menu.
+* (x) Menu button visual indicators (chevrons) created using CSS for compatibility with High Contrast Mode (as opposed to using images).